-Your computer features a built-in fax/data modem, enabling you to communicate over a phone line.
+Your computer features a software modem(V9.0/V9.2 56Kbps), enabling you to communicate over a phone line.
 This means that you can connect to the Internet via a dialup account with an ISP, log in to your network from a remote location, or send faxes.